cobi-bike/Module-Ping/README.md

 [<img src="https://cdn.cobi.bike/static/devkit-assets/github/open_demo_button.png" width="170px" alt="Open demo button">](https://glitch.com/edit/#!/import/github/cobi-bike/Module-Ping)

 Glitch.com allows you to edit, host and fork Node.js applications for quick prototyping.
-Follow the [installation steps](#installation-and-setup) and copy the environment variables to the: `:key:.env` file on Glitch.com
+Follow the [installation steps 2 to 3](#installation-and-setup) and copy the environment variables to the: `.env` file on Glitch.com

+## Overview
+This module relies on [Twilio.com](https://www.twilio.com/) to send custom SMS from a Node.js backend.

+The backend serves a static web page to the client, which allows the user to pick between several prefabricated messages.
+After choosing a message, the user has to select a recipient from his contacts.
+The message is then sent back to the Node.js backend, which will forward to message to Twilio.

+The backend enforces a maximum message quota and CSRF protection.

 ## Installation and Setup